syncfusion-content/javascript-docs/js/Grid/Enable-Persistence.md

 ## Accessing currently stored state

 Persisted state can be accessed through local storage using corresponding key name.
-Key name formation would be in below order.
-It is the combination of plugin name and control id.
+Key name is the combination of plugin name and control id.

 {% highlight js %}
 var gridStateString = window.localStorage.ejGridGrid; // grid state as string